EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 In the previous sections you've learned how to override or tweak the templates associated with each view or property.
 This is the most common way to customize backends because it's simple yet powerful.
-However, EasyAdmin provides a more advanced customization mechanism based on PHP to customize the behavior of the backend.
+However, EasyAdmin provides a more advanced customization mechanism based on PHP.

-Depending on your needs you can choose any of these two customization options (or combine both, if your backend is very complex):
+Depending on your needs you can choose any of these three customization options (or combine them, if your backend is very complex):

-  * Customization based on **controller methods**, which is easy to set up but requires you to put all the customization code in a single controller which extends from the default `AdminController` provided by EasyAdmin.
+  1. **Override the default AdminController**, which is easy to set up and best suited for very simple backends.
+  2. **Define a different controller for some or all entities**, which is also easy to set up and scales well for medium-sized backends.
-  * Customization based on **Symfony events**, which is hader to set up but allows you define the customization code anywhere in your application.
+  3. **Define event listeners or subscribers** that listen to the events triggered by EasyAdmin.
+This is harder to set up but allows you to define the customization code anywhere in your application.

-### Customization Based on Controller Methods
+### Customization Based on Overriding the default AdminController

 This technique requires you to create a new controller in your Symfony application and make it extend from the default `AdminController`.
-Then you just add one or more methods in your controller to override the default ones.
+Then you just add some methods in your controller to override the default ones.

-The first step is to **create a new controller** anywhere in your Symfony application.
-Its class name or namespace doesn't matter as long as it extends the default `AdminController`:
+**Step 1.** Create a new controller class anywhere in your Symfony application and make it extend from the default `AdminController` class:

 ```php
 // src/AppBundle/Controller/AdminController.php